 - Heavy periods or bleeding after menopause

-Having one or more of these signs does not mean you have ovarian cancer.
-But you should check with your doctor.
+Having one or more of these signs, symptoms or risk factors does not mean you have ovarian cancer or that you will get it for sure.
+Visit your doctor to talk about your risks.
 Your doctor can do a physical exam and order tests to look for signs of cancer.

 Sources: National Cancer Institute, National Institutes of Health